jamesburchill/NetNews/README.md

 - **Code Organization**: Better structured code for easier maintenance
 - **Documentation**: Comprehensive documentation of features and configuration options

+## Security Best Practices

+When working with this application, please follow these security best practices:

+1. **API Key Management**:
+   - Never commit your actual OpenAI API key to version control
+   - Use environment variables or the `.env` file to store your API key
+   - Consider using Docker secrets or a secure vault for production deployments
+   - Regularly rotate your API keys as a security measure

+2. **Access Control**:
+   - Restrict access to the web interface using network controls or a reverse proxy with authentication
+   - Limit access to the Docker host to authorized users only
+   - Use strong passwords for all accounts with access to the system

+3. **Data Protection**:
+   - The application stores summarized content in a SQLite database
+   - Ensure the database file has appropriate file permissions
+   - Consider encrypting sensitive data if required by your organization's policies

 ## Troubleshooting

 If you encounter issues: